cexum/gemsgmmldocker/README.md

 #### Test your container
 1) Run:
-    docker container ls -a
+    * docker container ls -a
 to list your containers.

 2) locate your container which will have a name: gemsgmmldocker_gemsgmml_n.

+3) Run:
+    * docker attach containername
-3) Run docker attach <containername> to get access the container's shell.
+to get access the container's shell.

 4) Once attached, run the following inside the container:
     * cd $GEMSHOME